CSA-OCP-GER/azure-developer-college/day1/challenges/Challenge 4/challenge-4.md

-# Challenge 4:
+# Challenge 4: VM - Managed Disks: Attach a Data Disk to a VM - Extend and Retype it.
 [back](../../readme.md)

 ## Here is what you will learn ##

-- How to backup an azure vm using the azure backup service.
-- Create a backup vault
-- Recover a file
+- Add data disk -> partition -> format it -> resize -> retype disk
+   -> perftest a disk -> iometer/ diskspd -> stripe disk